PDAL/PDAL/doc/apps/pipeline.rst

-  --input, -i               Input filename --pipeline-serialization  Output file for pipeline serialization --validate                Validate the pipeline (including serialization),
+  --input, -i               Input filename --pipeline-serialization  Output file for pipeline serialization --validate                Validate but do not process the pipeline.
-      but do not write points
+      Also reports whether a pipeline can be streamed.
   --progress                Name of file or FIFO to which stages should write
       progress information.
 The file/FIFO must exist.
 PDAL will not create the progress file.